Bridging the Gap to Real-World Object-Centric Learning: Implementation Details

 \subsection{Baselines}

-\paragraph{Block Pattern} The block mask patterns are generated by dividing the image into a specified number of columns, then dividing the columns such that a target number of slot masks is reached (see \fig{app:fig:block_patterns}).
+\paragraph{Block Masks} The block mask patterns are generated by equally dividing the image into a specified number of columns, then equally dividing the columns such that a target number of slot masks is reached (see \fig{app:fig:block_patterns}).
 For less than 9 masks, 2 columns are used, for 9--15 masks, 3 columns, and for more than 15 masks, 4 columns are used.
-For the block pattern results given in the main text, MOVi-C, PASCAL VOC 2012 and COCO use 11 masks, and MOVi-E 24 masks.
+For the block masks results given in the main text, MOVi-C uses 11 masks, MOVi-E uses 24 masks, PASCAL VOC 2012 uses 6 masks and COCO uses 7 masks.
+The number of masks is consistent with the number of slots used by the other methods on the respective datasets.

+\paragraph{DINO K-Means} We run the K-Means algorithm on the patch tokens output by the last DINO ViT block (before the final layer normalization).
+For the MOVi experiments, we use ViT-B/8, whereas for the PASCAL VOC 2012 and COCO experiments, we use ViT-B/16.
+The resulting low-dimensional clustering masks are resized to the target mask resolution required for evaluation, where we treat each cluster as an object instance.
+For K-Means, we use the standard scikit-learn implementation (\textit{sklearn.cluster.KMeans}) with default parameters (10 repetitions, k-means++ init, maximum of 300 iterations).
+We only vary the number of clusters: for the results given in the main text, MOVi-C uses 11 clusters, MOVi-E uses 24 clusters, PASCAL VOC 2012 uses 6 clusters and COCO uses 7 clusters.
+The number of clusters is consistent with the number of slots used by the other methods on the respective datasets.